khulnasoft-lab/design.khulnasoft.com/contents/brand-design/visual-design-core-elements.md

 The visual design of our brand is vast, but there are a number of core elements that are incorporated regularly into our designs.
 These graphics point back to our product, aid in storytelling, and provide a foundation for visual consistency.

 For each of these graphics, there are specific stylistic approaches we take to aid in brand identity.
-The styling techniques below are apply to the entire visual design system:
+The styling techniques below apply to the entire visual design system:

 - Objects should be front-facing, with no 3D depth or shadows applied.
 - As a graphic is scaled down, the detail should be reduced accordingly.